Updated in December 2014

 A lot of writers have dreams of publishing a book because it’s a dream that’s embedded in our DNA from an early age.
 We are trained to believe that authors have some higher authority or credibility, and that we’ve really “arrived” once we deliver that book into the world.
 But there are ways to be more successful, and spread a message to even more people, that have nothing to do with authoring a book.
 Make sure that your goals are best served by the book format.
 Increasingly, in our digital age, a book is a poor option (or merely one format) for your message or service.

 Also consider: What is your motivation for trying to get published?
 A little self-reflection might be in order before you chase after an agent or publisher.
 Read my post 3 Questions Every Creative Person Must Ask.

 I’ve met thousands of writers over the years, and I often encounter attitudes that are ultimately harmful to one’s publishing goals.
 Read my post about 5 attitudes toward publishing you should avoid.
 Mostly what this game boils down to is patience.
 If you don’t have it, you will get frustrated and give up.

+If you’d like an in-depth guide on getting published, consider my book on the topic: Publishing 101: A First-Time Author’s Guide.
 I also offer hourly phone consultations and personalized assistance.
 Find out more.